JetBrains/bazel-bsp/executioncontext/projectview/README.md

 Imports another project view.

 You may use multiple imports in any project view.
 Any list type sections (e.g. `targets`) compose.
-Single-value sections (e.g. `bazel_path`) override and use the last one encountered, depth-first parse order (i.e. imports are evaluated as they are encountered).
+Single-value sections (e.g. `bazel_binary`) override and use the last one encountered, depth-first parse order (i.e. imports are evaluated as they are encountered).

 ##### example: